 Role at Ajax

-Van de Beek was influential in Ajax's midfield three.
-His primary role was to receive and advance possession; during build-up phases, Lisandro Martínez often withdrew into defence, encouraging their full-backs to advance, stretch the opposing midfield, and create the increased spaces Van de Beek and Hakim Ziyech relished.
+It was at Ajax where Van de Beek last played regular first-team football in a consistent position, and where he was therefore influential in a midfield three.
+His primary role was to receive and advance possession; during build-up phases, Lisandro Martínez often withdrew into defence, encouraging their full-backs to advance, stretch their opposing midfield, and create the increased spaces Van de Beek and Hakim Ziyech relished.
 When Martínez did so, Van de Beek – equally comfortable receiving and distributing possession – operated as a midfield pivot, and Ziyech advanced.

 It is when in front of an opposing midfield block that it becomes harder to evade opponents, and in that respect Van de Beek needs to improve.
 Unlike when he receives between the lines (below), he becomes more reluctant to play forwards and instead becomes cautious with his passing, risking denying his team the opportunity to progress possession.

-When between the lines, he carries a creative and goalscoring threat.
-When their full-backs Nicolas Tagliafico and Sergiño Dest advanced, Ziyech, Quincy Promes, Klass Jan Huntelaar, Van de Beek and Dusan Tadic were cncouraged to drift infield, if previously wide, and to play in a more fluid manner that involved interchanges of position and disrupted the opposing defence.
+When between the lines he carries a creative and goalscoring threat.
+When their full-backs Nicolas Tagliafico and Sergiño Dest advanced, Ziyech, Quincy Promes, Klass Jan Huntelaar, Van de Beek and Dusan Tadic were encouraged to drift infield, if previously wide, and to play in a more fluid manner that involved interchanges of position and disrupting the opposition's defence.